 8.2.2 Ensuring appropriate conduct and leading the meeting in an efficient, reasonable manner;

-8.2.3 Moderating the discussion at meetings according to the agenda;
+8.2.3 Moderating the discussion at meetings according to the agenda.

 8.3 There shall be a minimum of one (1) executive meeting held every two (2) weeks during the period

 September 1 to April 30.
 The date of each subsequent executive meeting will be confirmed at the preceding meeting and will be reiterated to executives via email a minimum of two (2) calendar days prior to the meeting.